J24RM/Trident/README.md

 - An std::fstream object is opened using fstream::app (append mode).
 This ensures that new data is added to the end of the file without deleting existing content.

-- The new Pokémon's data is formatted into a single string (Text) separated by semicolons, followed by a newline character (\n).
+- The new Pokémons data is formatted into a single string (Text) separated by semicolons, followed by a newline character (\n).

 - The << operator is used to write this string to the file, and archivo.close() saves the changes.